markadev/AppleII-RevEng/Adaptive-Peripherals-G32-Adaptive-Firmware-Card/index.md

 found is for the IIgs), when DIP switch 2 is turned on it will pull down a IIgs-specific bus signal so that the card might also be able to work on an Apple II+ or IIe.

-The card connects to an external box which breaks the signals out onto a 36 pin centronics connector.
+The card connects to an external breakout box which breaks the signals out onto a 36 pin centronics connector.
-I don't have the box so I can't determine the connections between the card and that connector.
-Based on the pinout of the centronics connector [shown in the manual](https://archive.org/details/AdaptiveFirmwareCardManualAppleIIGS/page/n635/mode/2up)
+The box doesn't contain any active circuitry and mainly just passes the signals straight through to the centronics connector.
+The two mono 3.5mm jacks use signals shared with the centronics connector and were used for simple/inexpensive input switch devices.
+The pinout of the centronics connector [shown in the manual](https://archive.org/details/AdaptiveFirmwareCardManualAppleIIGS/page/n635/mode/2up) shows in a little more detail the use of each connection.
-I don't think the box itself has any significant circuitry in it.

 In order to transparently emulate the standard Apple II input devices, the card looks like it has the ability to trap read & write requests that are directed to I/O memory locations and take them over.